-Preferring to live in or near orchards or vineyards, they hang their paper nests in protected areas, such as under eaves, in attics, or under tree branches or vines.
-Each nest hangs like an open umbrella from a pedicel (stalk) and has open cells that can be seen from beneath the nest.
-Paper wasp nests rarely exceed the size of an outstretched hand and populations vary between 15 to 200 individuals.
+Paper wasps prefer to live in or near orchards or vineyards, and they hang their paper nests in protected areas – under eaves, in attics, or under tree branches or vines.
+Each nest hangs like an opened umbrella from a stalk, or pedicel, and has exposed cells that can be seen from beneath the nest.
+Paper wasp nests rarely exceed the size of an outstretched hand, and populations vary between 15 to 200 individuals.

-Most species are relatively un-aggressive, but they can be a problem when they nest over doorways or in other areas of human activity, such as fruit trees.
-Call Clark if you are experiencing a problem with paper wasps on your property, our Pest-Away pest control service will take care of it.
+Most Polistes species are relatively non-aggressive, but they can cause a problem when they are disturbed where they’re nesting over doorways, or in other places where people visit; they also can be found around orchards and vineyards.
+If you’re having a problem with paper wasps on your property, your Clark Pest Control technician will know how to take care of it.